Beach Parking Permits

 - Do not stop or park in the Corolla beach ramp area.
 Use 4WD onto the ramp and maintain a slow, steady speed, watching for pedestrians at all times.

 - Once on the beach, there is no parking until you reach Milepost 14 (approximately 1 mile).
 Do not stop until you are clear of all posted no parking/stopping zones, on narrow sections of the beach; Continue driving to an area where the beach is wide enough to allow other travelers to pass, both at the water’s edge and at the dune line.

 - The speed limit on the beaches of Corolla is 35 mph.
 On the shore or beach strand, the speed limit is 15 mph when traveling within 300 feet of any person or animal.
 When approaching another vehicle, use your turn signal to indicate on which side you plan to pass.
 It is customary to pass on the right, when practical.
 The other vehicle should respond with a corresponding signal.

 - Parking correctly on the beach is critical for the safety of people and pets.
 Always keep your vehicle and personal property such as chairs, beach umbrellas, etc. centered and between the waterline and the dune line.
 This may involve moving vehicles and belongings with the tide change.

-- The beach is a State recognized “road” or Public Vehicular Area (PVA).
+- The beach is a North Carolina state-recognized “road” or Public Vehicular Area (PVA).
 The shoreline (next to the water’s edge) and dune traffic lane (those deeply rutted tracks next to the dunes) are designated Fire, Emergency, and Vehicular traffic lanes.
 The law requires that individuals fill all ruts and holes and level any sand structures they have created.